A BRIEF BIOGRAPHY OF LEON TROTSKY

 Meanwhile a Marxist party was formed in Russia in 1898.
-At a meeting in 1903 it split into 2 groups.
-The Bolsheviks (from the Russian word for majority) and the Mensheviks (from the word for minority).
-However the Bolsheviks were not the majority within the party they were only the majority at one particular meeting.
+At a meeting in 1903, it split into 2 groups.
+The Bolsheviks (from the Russian word for the majority) and the Mensheviks (from the word for minority).
+However, the Bolsheviks were not the majority within the party they were only the majority at one particular meeting.
 Trotsky supported the Mensheviks (until 1917).

 Trotsky returned to Russia in 1905 during a revolution.
 However in December 1905 Trotsky was arrested again.
 In 1907 he escaped and he lived abroad for 10 years.

 Then in 1914 First World War began.
 In September 1914 the Russian army was badly defeated at Tannenberg.
 Russia never really recovered from the defeat.
-Russia continued to suffered severe losses in the following years and the country 'bled to death'.
-Eventually the war gave the Communists the opportunity to grab power.
+Russia continued to suffer severe losses in the following years and the country 'bled to death'.
+Eventually, the war gave the Communists the opportunity to grab power.

 In Russia there were severe shortages on the home front.
 In March 1917 a shortage of bread in St Petersburg caused riots.
 This time the soldiers in the city joined the rioters.
 The Tsarist regime quickly collapsed and the tsar abdicated.

 A provisional government made up of deputies from the duma (parliament) then ruled Russia.
 A moderate Socialist named Alexander Kerensky became prime minister.
 However, in April 1917 the Germans helped the Bolshevik leader, Lenin to return from exile in Switzerland.